Bengal1/DNS-Client/README.md

 5. `Failed to query the host record for '%domain_name_input' and the error code is '%Error_code_number'`
 This message is a general case message. when error occured and it is not of the above, this message will print out with the corresponding domain name and error code.

+For each time the user inputs a domain name a stuct HOSTENT is created with the wanted host information.
 For exiting the program the user inputs 'quit', case insensitive.

 For more information on *Windows Error Code*: [Debug system error codes](https://docs.microsoft.com/en-us/windows/win32/debug/system-error-codes).